CReina22/ELEC0138_Group7/README.md

 Then log in across multiple devices that are commonly used with one holdout.

 The first 5 logins do not perform anomaly detection to build a profile of the user.
 After this the ML model will look for anomalies in the sign in and reject anomalous ones.
-There is currently no mechanism such as a OTP to allow the user to login once classed as an anomaly on device.

-To clear the existing fingerprints of the account run in the terminal:
-                'python fingerprint_clear.py'
+When a anomaly is identified it will send an one-time-passcode to the registered email (check junk).
+This approves the current browser allowning the user to log in again.